-This project is a large-scale language survey of 1,000 members of the indigenous immigrant community in Ventura County.
-This survey has been developed in close consultation with MICOP (Mixteco/Indígena Community Organizing Project) leaders, and will be administered by indigenous high school and college students from the organization’s youth leadership program during summer 2018.
+MICOP Language Survey: A language survey of 1,000 members of the indigenous immigrant community in Ventura County developed in close consultation with MICOP (Mixteco/Indígena Community Organizing Project) leaders and administered by indigenous high school and college students from the organization’s youth leadership program.